JenCW/brandedflow/docs/internal/FOUNDATIONAL_SYSTEM.md

 ### Three Phases (MANDATORY)

 ```
-PHASE 1: BLUEPRINT
+PHASE 1: CHECK DIRECTIVE
-├─ Research what needs to be done
+├─ Check for existing directive in systems/doe-engine/directives/
-├─ Read existing code/files
+├─ If directive exists: Read it fully
-├─ Create implementation plan
+├─ If no directive: Use 3-question test (recurring? complex? consistency matters?)
-├─ GET APPROVAL (from client or yourself)
+└─ Check for execution scripts/MCPs before writing code

-└─ DO NOT write code yet
+PHASE 2: ORCHESTRATE

-PHASE 2: CONSTRUCT
+├─ If directive exists: Follow it, create blueprint if coding work needed
-├─ Implement according to approved blueprint
+├─ If no directive: Create blueprint for coding work, get approval
-├─ Follow coding standards
+├─ For deterministic work: Use existing scripts/MCPs
-├─ Make small, incremental changes
+├─ Handle errors and self-anneal
-└─ Test as you go
+└─ WAIT FOR APPROVAL before executing coding work

 PHASE 3: EXECUTE
-├─ Use deterministic scripts/automations
+├─ Implement according to approved blueprint
-├─ Deploy to production
+├─ Or execute deterministic scripts/MCPs
-├─ Monitor for errors
+├─ Verify outputs
-└─ Self-anneal if issues occur
+└─ Self-anneal: Update directive with learnings
 ```

 ### When to Use Each Phase

-**Blueprint Phase** (ALWAYS start here for):
+**Check Directive Phase** (ALWAYS start here for):
 - New client websites
 - New features or automations
 - Complex changes
 - Anything you're not 100% sure how to do

-**Skip Blueprint ONLY for:**
+**Skip Directive Check ONLY for:**
 - Tiny text changes (fixing typos)
 - Updating prices or contact info
 - Simple, obvious fixes